ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab02-splunk-data-manipulation/Lab02-splunk-data-manipulation-basics.md

 **A:** inputs.conf.

 ### What I Learned
+I learned that each configuration file has a unique responsibility, and together they create the entire ingestion and parsing pipeline.
+Knowing which file to modify is critical to solving problems quickly.
+I also learned that stanza-based configuration is extremely powerful, allowing very granular control over parsing behavior with just a few lines of configuration.
 I learned the **division of responsibilities**: `inputs.conf` ingests, `props.conf` parses, `transforms.conf` manipulates, `indexes.conf` stores, and `outputs.conf` forwards.

 ---

 ## Task 5 - Creating a Simple Splunk App

 ### What I Did
-I created a Splunk app to practice log ingestion and app configuration.
+I created my own Splunk app called `DataApp`.
+First, I started the Splunk service from `/opt/splunk` using the `bin/splunk start` command and logged in with the provided credentials.
+Once inside the Splunk web interface, I navigated to the Apps section and created a new app with fields like name, folder path, author, and description.
+To simulate log ingestion, I created a simple Python script called `samplelogs.py` that printed a single log line.
+I placed this script in the `bin` directory of the app.
+Next, I created an `inputs.conf` file that told Splunk to execute the script every five seconds, sending its output to the `main` index with a sourcetype of `testing`.
+Finally, I restarted Splunk to apply the changes.

 ### Steps
 1. **Start Splunk**